archeos/archeos-desktop/README.md

 4. Use `git-dch -R` to update the changelog file.
      Edit it properly (if need to change something, but most of the time it doesn't.) then add it and commit it too (usual`git add` and `git commit`).
 5. Build and tag the package with `git-buildpackage --git-tag`.
+Push changes upstream with `git push && git push --tags`
 6. Clean the package with `debuild clean`.
 7. Upload the packages (all deb files, changes and dsc) to the repository server and import them into the distrubution with reprepro.